Instagram Feed

 Along for the ride is my third Sarah Dessen novel (I’ve read This Lullaby and Lock & Key, which I have yet to write a review.).
 And upon reading it, I became an absolute Dessen fan.
 She is definitely one of my favorite YA authors to date and along for the ride my favorite amongst her novel I have read so far.

-What happened to Auden is so endearing to read: the way she learned to make friends, have fun and let loose.
+What made Auden's journey so endearing to read is the way she slowly learned to make friends, have fun, and finally let loose.
 I especially loved those Auden-Eli nights.
-They felt so comfortable around each other.
-I liked how their relationship progressed and how they helped each other grow, together.
-I also enjoyed her moments with Maggie, Esther, and Leah.
+Their interactions felt natural as they are comfortable around each other.
+I liked how their relationship progressed over time and how they helped each other grow.

 The thing I really like about Sarah Dessen’s novel is the way the different relationships in her story develop.
 I enjoyed how Auden gradually became friends with her co-workers and with Eli and how her relationship with her father, her stepmom, and her mother grew.
-Also, the characterization is great.
-It doesn’t just focus on the main characters; all the other individuals have their own personalities and stories to share.
+These were all thoughtfully written.

 - - - - -